Swiss Cheese and Vegetable Soup

 Preparation:

 Melt butter in a large saucepan.
 Add onion, garlic, leeks, carrots, and potatoes.
 Cook stirring occasionally for about 5 minutes.
-Add dry mustard and cayenne peppers and cook it for about 2 minutes longer.
+Add dry mustard and cayenne pepper and cook it for about 2 minutes longer.
 Add vegetable stock and bring it to a boil.
 Reduce heat to a simmer and add the half and half cream.
 Partially cover the saucepan and continue simmering until carrots and potatoes are almost soft.
 Add the zucchini and green beans cook for about 5 minutes longer or until they are almost done.
 Add Broccoli and peas.
 Cook for 3-5 minutes.
 Broccoli should remain crunchy.
 Add the cheese and let it melt.
 Taste for seasoning and serve with buttered toasts.